Mohammed Bello Abubakar

 Masaba was a teacher and imam.
 He lived in an entire apartment block with his family.
 Masaba claimed that he never pursued his wives, and that he was sought by them due to his reputation as a healer.
-Most of his wives were younger than 30 years of age, and a few younger than his elder children.
-In interviews with Al Jazeera English, his wives claimed that he was a good husband and father.
+Most of his wives were younger than 30, and a few younger than his elder children.
+In interviews with Al Jazeera English, his wives claimed he was a good husband and father.

 Interpretation of the Quran

 The Quran states that a man may marry up to four wives mandating they must be all treated equally.
 Masaba claimed that when the Quran set a law, it must also set a punishment for offenders, and no punishment was given for this offense.

 During a prison interview Masaba told The Christian Science Monitor:

 "If God permits me, I will marry more than 86 wives.
 A normal human being could not marry 86 – but I can only by the grace of God, I married 86 women and there is peace in the house – if there is peace, how can this be wrong?"